Xinyi-Yan/Xinyi-Yan.github.io/ecology.md

 ---
 title: Projects
 feature_text: |
-  A demo of Markdown and HTML includes
+ How plant-microbe interactions shape diversity
-feature_image: :"/assets/images/grass1.jpg"
+feature_image: :/assets/images/grass1.jpg

 excerpt: "How plant-microbe interactions shape diversity"
 aside: true
 ---

-Interactiona between plants and soil microbes are common in nature, and have a pivotal role in mediating plant succession, invasion, and species coexistence.
+Interactions between plants and soil microbes are common in nature, and have a pivotal role in mediating plant succession, invasion, and species coexistence.
+To study their influence on plant coexistence, I used diverse approaches utilizing theorys, modeling, experiments, and statistics.

 ## 2020-present
-### A meta-analysis on microbially mediated fitness difference
+#### A meta-analysis
-We conduct a meta-analysis on the microbially mediated fitness differences and compare its magnitude with the frequency dependence, to infer coexistence outcomes.
+We conduct a meta-analysis on the microbially mediated fitness differences and compare their magnitude with the frequency dependent effect generate by microbes, to obtain a more comprehensive picture of microbial influence on plant coexistence outcomes.

-This is a current project collaborate with Jonathan Levine and GauraWe are presenting at [ESA 2021] (https://www.esa.org/longbeach/).
+This is a current project collaborate with Jonathan Levine and Gaura.
+We are presenting at [ESA 2021](https://www.esa.org/longbeach/).
 Check out my talk at COS 20: Species Interactions 2.

-### plant-microbe interaction as a way to produce evolutionarily stable coexistebce
+#### evolutionarily stable coexistebce?
 Using adaptive dynamics, we explore if plant-microbe interactions, e.g. Janzen-Connell effects, can allow plant species to have evolutionarily stable coexistence.

 This is in-progress project with my advisor Caroline Farrior.
 Stay tuned.

 ## 2019-2020
-### A greenhouse experiment
+#### A greenhouse experiment
+We conducted a Plant-soil feedback (PSF) greenhouse experiment on 6 California grassland species (15 pairs), and found out soil microbes frequently generate stronger fitness differences than stabilizing effect.
+This indicates that microbes often drive species exclusion in the classic PSF framework where other competitive abilities are assumed to be equal.

+Read [our paper](https://www.journals.uchicago.edu/doi/abs/10.1086/711662?journalCode=an) for more details.

 ## 2018-2019
-### A theory paper on microbially mediated fitness difference
+#### A theory paper on microbially mediated fitness difference

-{% include figure.html image="https://picsum.photos/600/800?image=894" caption="Image with caption" alt="Image with just alt text" width="300" height="800" %}
+Applying the modern coexistence theory to the classic PSF framework, we showed that PSF can generate not only _frequency dependence_ that stabilize or destabilize plant coexistence, but also frequency independent _fitness difference_.
+Correctly infering the effect of PSF on coexistence, the fitnesss difference must be compared with the (de)stabilizing effect.